Rise to Success: Career Highlights of Paul George

 On February 13, 2013, Paul George recorded his first career triple-double in a victory over the Charlotte Bobcats, finishing with 23 points, 12 rebounds, and 12 assists.

-On September 25, 2013, the Indiana Pacers extended Paul George's contract, designating him as their designated player with a potential "5/30" extension dependent on meeting specific criteria during the 2013–14 season.
+On September 25, 2013, the Indiana Pacers extended Paul George's contract, electing him to be their designated player.

 On December 2, 2013, Paul George scored a career-high 43 points, along with 3 rebounds and 3 assists, in a 106–102 loss to the Portland Trail Blazers.